Harry-Zhou29/KoreAssignment_Harry_Zhou/README.md

 6. Once the package execution completes successfully, verify the data in the production SQL Server table to ensure that the ETL process was executed correctly.

 ## Additional Notes:
+- Before loading the CSV file into the Staging table, a validation process is applied to ensure the CSV file format is correct.
+If there are any changes to the column names or additional columns in the CSV file, this validation process will automatically generate log files in the Logs repository.
+These log files provide detailed information for review and verification purposes.
 - During the loading of the CSV file into the Staging table, the following conversions are applied:

 1. **Age Column:**